docker/docs/docs/notary-server.md

 ### Ops features

-Notary server provides the following endpoints for operational friendliness:
+Notary Server provides the following features for operational friendliness:

 1. A health endpoint at `/_notary_server/health` which returns 200 and a body of `{}` if the server is healthy, and a 500 with a map of